Nalanda College, Colombo: Awards

 In 2011, Nalanda students won first place in the world at the Oracle Thinkquest Application Development.
-They also won first place in the International Students Biotechnology Competition and the 14th International Convention on Students Quality Control Circles, held in Lucknow, India.
+They also won first place in the International Students Biotechnology Competition and the 14th place in the International Convention on Students' Quality Control Circles, held in Lucknow, India.
 Students of Nalanda College, Colombo, have also participated in research activities.
-In 2017, a student of the Research Forum won a silver medal for his research, "Deposition of air pollutants on pollen grains and occurrence of respiratory allergies among humans at the International Conference of Young Scientists in Germany".
-It was the first time Sri Lanka participated in an event as a competitive country.
+In 2017, a student of the Research Forum won a silver medal for his research work, "Deposition of air pollutants on pollen grains and occurrence of respiratory allergies among humans," at the International Conference of Young Scientists in Germany.

-The school presents students with various awards recognising achievements in academics, sports, and extracurricular activities.
-Merit ceremonies are conducted each year and include: